Kitada Castle Ruins

 Recommended period: Year-round

-【The Footsteps of a Brave Clan】 The Memories of the Aizu Power Struggle Engraved at "Kitada Castle Ruins"
+【The Footsteps of a Brave Clan】 The Memories of the Struggle for Aizu's Dominance Engraved at "Kitada Castle Ruins"

-In the tranquil rural area of Aizubange Town, there lies a place that once marked the tumultuous history surrounding the dominance of the Aizu Basin.
-That place is the "Kitada Castle Ruins".
-While being part of the Ashina clan, the guardians of Aizu, it was the stronghold of the Kitada clan, which boasted great power.
-Here lies a sacred ground where the warriors raced with their pride and territories at stake, echoing the fervent heartbeat of the pre-Sengoku period.
+In the tranquil rural area of Aizubange Town, there is a place that once marked the tumultuous history surrounding the dominance of the Aizu Basin.
+That place is "Kitada Castle Ruins".
+It was the base of the Kitada clan, which boasted a powerful influence despite being part of the Ashina clan, the guardians of Aizu.
+Here lies a sacred ground where the passionate heartbeat of the samurai, who risked their pride and territories, still resonates on the eve of the Warring States period.

 ■ The Wisdom and Remains of the Sturdy "Flat Castle"

-Kitada Castle was a vast flat castle (hirajiro) that skillfully utilized the natural terrain.
+Kitada Castle was a vast flat castle (hirajiro) that cleverly utilized the natural terrain.

-• The Enduring Defense Line: The remnants of the earthen ramparts and moats that still remain eloquently tell the story of the tense situation of that time.
-The unique shape that seems to rise amidst the rice fields indicates that this land was once a crucial defensive point that made use of water resources.
+• The Enduring Defense Line: The remaining earthen mounds and traces of moats eloquently tell the story of the tense situation at that time.
+The unique shape that seems to rise from the rice fields indicates that this place was once a crucial defensive point that utilized water resources.

-• The Conflict with the Ashina Clan: The fierce internal conflict "Kitada Rebellion" against the main Ashina clan.
+• The Conflict with the Ashina Clan: The fierce internal conflict known as the "Kitada Rebellion" against the main branch of the Ashina clan.
 This castle ruin, which became the stage for battles fought with the pride of the clan at stake, is deeply imbued with memories of victory and defeat.

 ■ The "Land of Remembrance" Where the Winds of History Blow

-Now enveloped in quiet greenery, standing at the site of the main keep, one can almost hear the battle cries of the warriors from the past.
+Now wrapped in quiet greenery, standing at the site of the main keep, one can almost hear the battle cries of the warriors from the past.

-• The Joy of Walking: Walking through the castle ruins quietly standing amidst the seasonal landscapes, you will be greeted by the majestic sight of the Aizu mountains, unchanged even after a thousand years.
+• The Joy of Strolling: Walking through the castle ruins quietly standing amidst the seasonal landscapes, you will be greeted by the majestic sight of Aizu's mountains, unchanged even after a thousand years.

 The untold stories of Aizu's heroes.
-Why not visit the "Kitada Castle Ruins" where the winds of history blow, to feel the romantic tales of the Sengoku era etched in every grain of soil?
+Why not visit the "Kitada Castle Ruins" where the winds of history blow, and feel the romantic tales of the Warring States engraved in every grain of soil?

-For those interested in customized tours including the Kitada Castle Ruins,
+For those interested in customized tours including Kitada Castle Ruins

 Apply for a tour